OUR HISTORY

 In 1946, Cossío’s art school at Bellas Artes became an independent part of the Guanajuato State Department of Education when the Instituto Nacional de Bellas Artes was created.

-After its creation, the Instituto Allende became a formal part of the University of Guanajuato, offering a Masters degree in Fine Arts, and began to gain international recognition.
-This gave the new school a position of significant importance.
-By 1960 it had grown both in size and scope and was also offering a Bachelors program in fine arts.
+After its creation, the Allende Institute became a formal part of the University of Guanajuato, offering a master's degree in Fine Arts and began to gain international recognition.
+This gave the new school a position of great importance.
+By 1960 it had grown in both size and scope and also offered a bachelor's degree program in fine arts.

-Enticed by the possibility of obtaining academic credit for studies in Mexico, a large number of American students, some on the GI Bill and some not, found in San Miguel de Allende a place to come back to often, and usually brought a friend or two along, further strengthening the town’s economy.
-The Instituto kept moving forward, with a visionary leader at the helm.
-Over the years it has grown stronger still by establishing relationships with art and language schools in Mexico and abroad.
+Attracted by the possibility of earning academic credit for study in Mexico, large numbers of American students, some on the GI Bill and some not, found San Miguel de Allende a place to return to often, and usually brought one or two friends. throughout, further strengthening the city's economy.
+The Institute continued to move forward, with a visionary leader at the helm.
+Over the years, it has grown even stronger by establishing relationships with art and language schools in Mexico and abroad.

 Sr. Fernández says, “I am convinced that the only way of achieving social and economic growth is through quality education,” and his words encapsulate our mission.
 For many, San Miguel is a deservedly famous tourist town, but what makes it so is primarily the creative and intellectual atmosphere of its art schools and cultural events.
 After all, it was art that recognized and immortalized the beauty so many people admire today.